UK campaigning failures

-The end result is that campaigners have understated the urgency of climate action and advocated inadequate policies - and at the same time they have criticised the government and other organisations for doing just this.
+The end result is that campaigners have understated the urgency of climate action and advocated inadequate policies and have continued to do so even when alerted to the messaging and advocated policies being inadequate.
+At the same time they have criticised the government and other organisations for doing the same thing.
 Campaigners have contributed to the climate denial that is widespread across society.

 The famous quote from John Stuart Mill needs to be modified to